 A coach helps you organize your thoughts and to develop and execute your plan.
 You seek a coach for clarity and accountability.
 Someone who doesn’t listen, in favor of giving advice or offering solutions, will be limited as a coach.

 An advisor has a functional or technical expertise, such as manufacturing, retail or distribution.
 You seek an advisor when you need expertise to solve a specific problem.
-Someone does not possess specific expertise about your problem will not be helpful as an advisor.
+Someone who does not possess specific expertise about your problem won't be helpful as an advisor.

 A person hired for one role, say as a coach, may also be qualified to assist you as a mentor or advisor within their area of expertise.
 And this is useful because they already know how you think and what you expect.
 On the contrary, it is also important to be aware when the person is being asked to serve beyond their qualifications, such as asking a technical expert to coach in general business.